 Adults and children with moderately or severely impaired immunity can get a COVID-19 vaccination in the 2024 autumn round.
-Adults and children with severely impaired immunity may also be referred for one or more (additional) COVID-19 vaccinations, if advised by the treating physician.
+Adults and children with a moderately or severely impaired immunity may be referred for one or more (additional) COVID-19 vaccinations, if advised by a treating physician.
 People with a referral for an extra COVID-19 vaccination can contact the Municipal Public Health Services (GGDs) for an appointment all year round.

 Why is COVID-19 vaccination important for people with impaired immunity?